islamtaha/CrystalVM/README.md

 -------
 first you must change the assembly into binary opcode so the vm would understand it

-use the compiler first
+first compile using the compiler:

  $  ./crystal-compiler/bin/Debug/crystal-compiler filename

 this will generate .crystal file in the test folder

-then you need to send the .crystal file to the vm to excute it
+then you need to send the .crystal file to the vm to excute it:
  $ ./crytal-vm/bin/Debug/crystal-vm out.crystal

 Instruction set
 ---------------